philsinatra/IDM222/instructor_materials/IDM222-04-responsive_images.md

 ![](http://i.giphy.com/Q9aBxHn9fTqKs.gif)

-^ Let's build this grid! (grid-fluid example)
+^ Let's build this grid! (_04-responsive\_images/01-grid-fluid/_)

 ---

 ### Fluid, Not Responsive

 ^ This system is a great start, but what happens to our columns when we use a mobile device where we only have 300px of total width?
 8% of 300px is only 24 pixels... a very small column.
 Remember last week we talked about media queries, which allow us to build different rule sets for our elements based on different conditions.
-What if we changed our grid system with media queries so it worked differently based on the available screen width... (grid-responsive example)
+What if we changed our grid system with media queries so it worked differently based on the available screen width... (_04-responsive\_images/02-grid-responsive/_)

 ---

 ![](http://i.giphy.com/sjDV6YTbw8tig.gif)

 ^ If you're with me so far, we're in good shape.
 We have a flexible grid based layout at our disposal.
 But of course it's not so simple.
-Let's look at another example. (grid-images/text)
+Let's look at another example. (_04-responsive\_images/03-grid-images/text.html_)

 ^ Everything in our example is working properly, the text is wrapping as the columns respond to the change in browser size.
 Text reflows effortlessly within a flexible container.
 The problem is that not all content is text.
-Let's see what happens when we drop an image into our fluid grid. (grid-images/img)
+Let's see what happens when we drop an image into our fluid grid. (_04-responsive\_images/03-grid-images/img.html_)

 ^ Our grid system isn't broken; the proportions of the columns is intact.
 But because the image is much wider than its container, the content is overflowing to column.
 There are no constraints applied to the image to make it aware of its flexible environment.